designstem/projects/biomimicry/index.md

   If you make a section cut in the fruit and pretend to create a new sandwich material similar to the orange, which mass production materials could substitute the orange's performance?

   #### Task
-  Make your own orange with simple materials such as cardboard, honeycomb, plastic protection bubbles, a sheet of metal, reused plastic, plywood etc. Try to mimic the oranges different functions that we just learned about.
+  Make your own orange with simple materials such as cardboard, honeycomb, plastic protection bubbles, a sheet of metal, reused plastic, plywood, etc. Try to mimic the oranges different functions that we just learned about.

 </div>